ezcGman/esp8266-tiny-breakout-board/README.md

 ### KiCad dependencies
 It might happen that KiCad is missing my custom footprints.
 You can find and download them here and then add them to KiCad: https://github.com/ezcGman/andys-footprints

+## Key features
+- It's small!
+A little smaller even than these cheap / billo breakout boards you bought so far on AliExpress or eBay!
+- It's a real PCB and not that paper thing I just ranted about in the line above!
+- 5-18V support!
+However, I recommend powering it with 12V max; the heat that LDO will produce might be a bit much.
+- The ESP sits on pin headers instead of being soldered onto it.
+This enables you to remove / exchange it, e.g. if your code on that ESP doesn't have any OTA update feature, or if you want to exchange for another ESP type
+- Already comes with the necessary resistors and a stablizing capacitor to directly use the ADC / analog input
+- A proper screw terminal for the power source / cables!
+No flimsy Duponts for this
+- Cutout for the ESP antenna for better Wi-Fi signal
+- Mounting hole to screw it onto something
+- Made in Germany! ;)

 ## Parts list
 All these parts can be easily found on AliExpress (except the PCBs ;) ):